The measures of Farming Programme 2.0

 Pelto viljely maisema vesistö

-- At the same time, the farming programme brings biodiversity values into the farms' operations, Alasaari emphasises.
-"Our goal is to take care of the soil fertility of the contract farms' land and prepare for changing climatic conditions so that the fields will grow good quality crops even in challenging growing seasons," he continues.
+– Our goal is to take care of the soil fertility of the contract farms' land and prepare for changing climatic conditions so that the fields will grow good quality crops even in challenging growing seasons, he continues.

-The farming programme includes two mandatory measures.
+The farming programme includes three mandatory measures.
 Targeted fertilisation means that, for example, 70% of the normal amount of fertiliser is applied at sowing and the rest during the growing season, depending on what the plant needs to produce a good crop.

-- In this way, we do not fertilise too much, nor too little, but optimise the amount of fertiliser.
-It reduces both the cost of farming and the environmental burden," says Pekka Kultti.
-"We get research-based advice and guidance on how to make fertilisation more efficient from fertiliser manufacturer Yara.
+– In this way, we do not fertilise too much, nor too little, but optimise the amount of fertiliser.
+It reduces both the cost of farming and the environmental burden, says Pekka Kultti.

-Another compulsory part of the programme is crop rotation based on plants.
-“Legumes and oil plants in a crop rotation improve the soil fertility of fields and increase biodiversity by providing food for pollinators," Kultti explains.
+– Legumes and oil plants in a crop rotation improve the soil fertility of fields and increase biodiversity by providing food for pollinators, Kultti explains.

-EXAMPLES OF MEASURES UNDER THE SUSTAINABILITY FARMING PROGRAMME
+EXAMPLES OF MEASURES UNDER THE FARMING PROGRAMME

 1.Targeted fertilisation: the right amount in the right place